AYUB-NBP/Ollama-Voice-Chat/Readme.md

 The transcript is then fed as normal text to the Ollama server as if it were typed, and the response is served.

 After each response, the script reads the content of it using the module 'edge_tts'.
-Like I said earlier, language detection is performed on this level and the narration voice is then chosen accordingly.
+Like I said earlier,(not using whisper to detect language at voice-to-text phase) language detection is performed on this level and the narration voice is then chosen accordingly.

 The prompting keeps going in a loop after each response, until the user exits.